voltrue2/in-app-purchase/README.md

 constant for Amazon: `iap.AMAZON`

-- For Apple validation, receipt is a string.
+- For Apple validation, receipt is a base64 encoded string.

 - For Google validation, receipt is an object `{ data: "xxx", signature: "yyyy" }`.